viSoom/autosquare/README.md

 2) easy- Is a folder with simple files and code ready to be copied and pasted inside your website.

 # Credits
-I don't think a color can be under copyright, but i want to thanks https://flatuicolors.com/ for let me know these awesome colors.
+I want to thanks https://flatuicolors.com/ for let me know these awesome colors.